Jaclyn-Foo/Baby-Crying-Detection-Database/README.md

 # Baby Crying Detection Database
-Contains samples used for online baby crying detection algorithm testing.
+Contains samples used for offline and online (live) baby crying detection algorithm testing.

 There are two folders:
 1. Noisy Samples - audio files of the videos extracted from YouTube